 The scene: U.S. troops carry on hostilities to "liberate" a nation.
 As the confrontation wears on, the public (and finally the American soldiers themselves) come to doubt both the U.S.'s aims and its ability to win.
 Ultimately, the troops are recalled; when peace is declared, it is evident that in terms of resources and human lives, the U.S. was defeated.
 Vietnam?
 Iraq?
 How about Canada!
 Contrary to popular notions of U.S. history, the Vietnam War was not the first war that the U.S. lost (or perhaps more accurately, failed to win).
 That distinction belongs to the War of 1812, a war fairly unfamiliar to most U.S. citizens today, and one which in its day was as controversial as the Vietnam War was in its time.

 The War of 1812 was very unpopular at home.
-Many Americans sympathized with England in its war against Napoleon.
-The Declaration of War against England, on 18 June 1812, passed 79-49 in the House and 19-13 in the Senate.
+Many Americans sympathized with Britain in its war against Napoleon.
+The Declaration of War against Britain, on 18 June 1812, passed 79-49 in the House and 19-13 in the Senate.
 Only 3 of New York's 14 representatives voted for war.
 Of 50,000 slots authorized in the U.S. Army, only 10,000 volunteers came forth.

 The primary goals of the War of 1812 were conquering Florida, at the time native American territory, and Canada, then British territory.
 Although the U.S. ostensibly went to war over maritime issues, John Randolph of Virginia noted, "Agrarian cupidity, not maritime rights, urges this war.
 Ever since the report of the Committee on Foreign Relations came into the House, we have heard but one eternal monotonous tone - Canada!
 Canada!
 Canada!
 Not a syllable about Halifax, which unquestionably should be our great object in a war for maritime security."